coq/platform/README.md

 ## Changes in 2022.03.0

-- release package pick for Coq 8.15.0
+- release package pick for Coq 8.15.0 with many package version updates
 - re-enabled QuickChick on Windows
+- added `coq-ott` and `ott` to the "full" level (Ott is not available on Windows as yet)
-- added coq-relation-algebra to the "full" section
+- added `coq-relation-algebra` to the "full" level
+- added `coq-mathcomp-algebra-tactics` to the "extended" level
-- added coq-mathcomp-algebra-tactics to the "extended" section
+- added `coq-extructures` to the "extended" level
+- many small usability improvements and fixes

+Please see the [Pick Readme](doc/README~8.15~2022.03.md) for details on new and updated packages.

+**Note on macOS**: CoqIDE was previously wrapped in a shell script to set the environment, which had the effect that it could not access the `documents` folder.
+This script has been replaced with a simple C program, so this should work now.

+**Note on `coq-flocq`**: there is a new version 4.0 for `coq-flocq` which is **not compatible** with the previous 3.X versions.
+Since some packages are not yet compatible with Flocq 4.0, notably `coq-compcert`, the 2022.03 picks contain both, `coq-flocq.4.0.0` and `coq-flocq.3.4.3`.
+Since one cannot install two version of one package, a new package called `coq-flocq3` has been added which uses `Flocq3` rather than `Flocq` as logical path.
+This way Flocq 3.X can be selected by using `Flocq3` in the `Require` commands and Flocq 4.X can be selected by using `Flocq` in the `Require` commands.
+The package `coq-compcert` has been patched to require `Flocq3`.
+For convenience the proof automation packages used for float proofs, `coq-gappa` and `coq-interval` are also available in a Flocq 3.X and Flocq 4.X variant.
+The Flocq 4.X variants have the usual named, the 3.X variants use the logical paths `IntervalFlocq3` and `GappaFlocq3`.

 ## Changes in 2022.01.0

 - release package pick for Coq 8.14.0 + updated mostly compatible package pick for Coq 8.13.2
 - beta package pick for Coq 8.15.0
-- added coq-hammer (not on Windows) including the provers `z3` and `eprover`
+- added `coq-hammer` (not on Windows) including the provers `z3` and `eprover`
 - added prime number certificate generator `coq-coqprime-generator` including `gmp-ecm`
 - disabled QuickChick on Windows (it did not really work on Windows - we try to make it work in the next release)